harshn05/PyQt5-Grayscale-Animator/README.md

 # PyQt5 Animation Application

-This is a simple PyQt5 application that generates and displays a 2D animation of random grayscale images.
+This is a simple PyQt5 application that generates and displays a 2D animation of random numpy arrays (grayscale images) using OpenCV.

 ## Requirements